-Illumina will distribute to its stockholders, as a pro rata dividend, for every six shares of Illumina common stock outstanding as of the close of business on the Record Date, 2024, one share of our common stock.
+Illumina will distribute to its stockholders, as a pro rata dividend, for every share[s] of Illumina common stock outstanding as of the close of business on the Record Date, , 2024, share[s] of our common stock.

 Prior to the Distribution, Illumina will deliver at least 85.5% of the issued and outstanding shares of our common stock to the distribution agent.
 Computershare Trust Company, N.A. ("Computershare") will serve as distribution agent in connection with the Distribution and as transfer agent and registrar for our common stock.